 So, to learn how to choose your wedges, those clubs that score within 100 yards of the flags, read on!
 Gapping, the center of gravity, rebound and sharpening, we will explain everything to avoid the confusion.

-The 7 Best Taylormade Wedges
+Best Taylormade Wedges

 Let’s go ahead and take a look at the best Taylormade wedges.